DZAladan/Spyro-Crash-Balatro-Deck-Skins/README.md

 5. Open it with a software like 7-Zip, then drag and drop the folder inside the %AppData&/Balatro/Mods folder.

 ## To-Do
-🔲 Find out how the heck localization files work, and implement localization for the textures menu;<br>
+☑️ Find out how the heck localization files work, and implement localization for the textures menu;<br>
-  <sup>No, this isn't done yet.
-The solution I adopted so far is temporary.</sup><br>
+  <sup><strike>No, this isn't done yet.
+The solution I adopted so far is temporary.</strike></sup><br>
+  <sup>I think I'll accept it as is until someone else comes up with a better idea.
+I can just add new languages on request.</sup><br>
-🔲 Add support for Dark Mode by making extra skins available when the mod is detected.
+☑️ Add support for Dark Mode by making extra skins available when the mod is detected.